-In 1902, the president of Buena Vista College, E. E. Reed came up with a plan for land for a library, and submitted it to Andrew Carnegie.
+In 1902, the president of Buena Vista College, E. E. Reed had a plan for a library, and submitted it to Andrew Carnegie.
 If the public library was on the college campus then both the public and college could use it.
-This plan was met by local opposition because the town did not want a public library on college property but they were interested in the Carnegie grant.
+This plan was met by local opposition because the town did not want a public library on college property.
+However the public was interested in the Carnegie grant.

 The City of Storm Lake contacted the Carnegie foundation about a grant for a library.
 With $10,000 granted if certain conditions were met, the City passed a library levy in 1904 and chose a site with three lots on 5th Street.
 The construction firms, J. M. Russell and Park Brothers, were awarded the contract that included everything from heating and plumbing to lighting.
 Extra funds were raised to purchase furniture and other furnishings.
 The library was constructed of red sandstone and gray pressed brick.
 The design included a small turret and large bay windows.
 Many books were donated before the library formally opened.
 On September 29, 1906 the building officially opened to the public.